 The ENERGIRON Process (Figure 1), based on the ZR scheme, is a major step in reducing the size and improving the efficiency of direct reduction plants.
-Reducing gases are generated by in-situ in the reduction reactor, feeding natural gas as make-up to the reducing gas circuit and injecting oxygen at the inlet of the reactor.
+Reducing gases are generated by "in-situ" reforming of hydrocarbons in the reduction reactor, feeding natural gas or other reducing gas (syngas, coke oven gas-COG) as make-up to the reducing gas circuit and increasing the gas temperature at the inlet of the shaft furnace, through some oxygen injection at the inlet of the reactor, if necessary.

-Since all reducing gases are generated in the reduction section, taking advantage of the catalytic effect of the metallic iron inside the shaft furnace, optimum reduction efficiency is attained, and thus an external reducing gas reformer is not required.
-Compared to a conventional DR plant including reformer, in addition to lower operating/maintenance costs and higher DRI quality, the total investment for a ZR plant is also lower.
+When using natural gas, all reducing gases (H_2 and CO) are generated in the reduction section of the shaft furnace, taking advantage of the catalytic effect of the metallic iron inside the furnace, optimum reduction efficiency is attained, and thus an external reducing gas reformer is not required.
 The basic ENERGIRON scheme permits the direct utilization of natural gas.
 Of course, ENERGIRON plants can also use the conventional steam-natural gas reforming equipment, which has long characterized the process.
 Other reducing agents such as hydrogen, gases from gasification of coal, petcoke and similar fossil fuels and coke-oven gas, among others, are also potential sources of reducing gas depending on the particular situation and availability.